This might seem like an odd question but there are a lot of considerations when having your tattoo removed.

 Ironically, I have taken over providing tattoo removal treatments for the same prison that this operator was working in.
 As a high security prison the clients tend to be very tough and will tolerate high pain levels (or work hard not to show they are in pain!), in order to have a quick tattoo removal process and also in order to reduce the cost of the over-all tattoo removal.

 So what happens if you do end up with scarring?
 Firstly, scarring can happen and what is more it is really easy to scar a client when doing tattoo removal.
-This article suggests that the only way to get rid of keilod scaring is to have it surgically removed.
-Surgery is one option but you can also use a dermal roller on the scarring.
+There was a time when the only way to get rid of keliod scaring was to have it surgically removed.
+Surgery is one option but you can also use a dermal roller on the scarring, you can also have a dermal pen treatment in our office which is a bit more aggressive and a bit more effective.
 This is not a quick fix but dermal treatments will eventually break down the scarring.
-Dermal rolling, if you are careful about infection control, is a really effective way to cost effectively reduce and possibly eliminate your tattoo removal scars.
+Dermal rolling, if you are careful about infection control, is a really effective way to cost effectively reduce and possibly eliminate your tattoo removal scars and you can do it at home.
 There are lots of YouTube videos that will show you how to do dermal rolling on your face, just watch them and then do it on your scars.
 You can also purchase dermal rollers on this site.
 There is also some discussion around professional tattoo removal sites that dermal rollers can also reduce the ink in tattoos so you could see a reduction in the ink in your tattoo as a side benefit.
 Just know that if you dont reduce the scaring in your tattoo any encapsulated ink will not be able to be removed with laser.